 Back to the audio soundbites here.

-We'll start here with uh with number 30 from the press conference, New York Times Jackie Kalmus says, I I want to follow up on something.
+From the press conference, New York Times Jackie Kalmas says, I want to follow up on something.

-Exchange that you had with Chip Reed, leave leaving aside the existing permits for drilling in the Gulf.
+Exchange that you had with Chip Reed, leaving aside the existing permits for drilling in the Gulf.

 Do you now regret that decision?